 Service de l’évaluation foncière counters

-Online services remain operational.
+Online services are operational.

 Cultural and sports facilities